-- Conduct site survey/ inspection; - Generate an inventory of work activities, risk assessments and develop safe work procedures; and - Keep a record of the above-mentioned document and use it as reference whenever a safety appraisal is required for the same site.
+- Conduct site survey/inspection; - Generate an inventory of work activities and risk assessments, and develop safe work procedures; and - Keep a record of the above-mentioned document and use it as a reference whenever a safety appraisal is required for the same site.

-6.1.4.2 Stage 2-Safety Appraisal conducted by an appointed person
+6.1.5.2 Stage 2: Safety Appraisal Conducted by an Appointed Person

-Before any NRMO, safety appraisal should be conducted by a person who is appointed by Authorised Manager.
+Before the commencement of any NRMO, a safety appraisal should be conducted by a person who is appointed by the Authorised Manager.
 The appointed person should: